-It can define as the small, non-protein, helper or accessory molecules that are necessary to bring an inactive apoenzyme to an active state termed as holoenzyme or complete enzyme.
-Apoenzymes are composed of conjugated proteins, which requires an additional factor to act like a functional enzyme or catalytically active.
+It refers to the small, non-protein, helper or accessory molecule necessary to bring an inactive apoenzyme to an active state termed holoenzyme or complete enzyme.
+Apoenzymes are conjugated proteins, which require an additional factor to act like a functional or catalytically active enzyme.

-An enzyme contains an active site where the substrate binds explicitly to an enzyme and an allosteric site where the allosteric activators and inhibitors can bind particularly to accelerate or inhibit the enzymatic activity.
-Cofactors can be inorganic (includes metals ions) and organic (includes coenzymes and prosthetic groups) in nature.
+An enzyme contains an active site where the specific substrate binds firmly.
+Oppositely, the allosteric site is the region where the allosteric activators and inhibitors can bind particularly to accelerate or inhibit the enzymatic activity.
+Cofactors can be inorganic (includes metals ions) and organic (includes coenzymes and prosthetic groups).

-A large group of metal ions like (Mg 2+, Cu +, Mn 2+ ) are the inorganic cofactors that are essential trace elements in our diet.
-Enzymes that are activated in association with metal ions are called as metal activated enzymes or metalloenzymes.
+- A large group of metal ions like (Mg 2+, Cu +, Mn 2+) are inorganic cofactors that serve as essential trace elements in our diet.
+Enzymes that activates in association with metal ions are called metal activated enzymes or metalloenzymes.

-In some case, an enzyme needs to be allosterically regulated by the binding of certain inorganic elements.
-These inorganic elements are generally the effector molecules, but not regarded as cofactors.
+- In some cases, an enzyme needs to be allosterically regulated by the binding of certain inorganic elements.
+Here, the inorganic elements are generally effector molecules but not regarded as cofactors.
 For instance, calcium participates in the allosteric regulation of nitric oxide synthase, adenylate kinase etc.

 Definition of Coenzyme

-It can define as the co-substrates or secondary substrates that are inactive, non-protein and small organic molecules of low molecular weight (< 1000Da), which directly participates in the enzyme catalytic reactions.
+It refers to the co-substrate or secondary substrate that constitutes a group of inactive, non-protein and small organic molecules of low molecular weight (< 1000Da).
+They directly participate in the enzyme catalytic reactions.

-The coenzyme is a subtype of the cofactor molecules that are organic in nature, which assist binding of a substrate molecule to an enzyme’s active site.
-A coenzyme binds weakly to the inactive protein or apoenzyme, which can be easily separated by dialysis.
+The coenzyme is a subtype of cofactor molecules, which are organic in nature and assists in binding a substrate molecule to an enzyme’s active site.
+Coenzymes bind weakly to the inactive protein or apoenzyme, which can be easily separated by dialysis.
 It plays a conclusive role in an inactive enzyme to function.

 As we have discussed, some enzymes need a specific carrier or molecules to catalyse a reaction.
-Coenzymes works as the co-substrates that binds with the substrate molecules, undergoes some alternation during enzyme activity, and later regenerates or function as a recyclable shuttle.
+Thus, the coenzyme works as a co-substrate that primarily binds with the substrate molecules, undergoes some alternation during enzyme activity, and later regenerates or functions as a recyclable shuttle.

-A prosthetic group is another kind of organic cofactor that are complex organic groups that bind covalently with the protein.
-Its separation from an enzyme is difficult, as it is only separated by the enzyme denaturation.
+Prosthetic groups are complex organic groups that bind covalently with the protein.
+Their separation from an enzyme is difficult, or they only separate by the enzyme denaturation.
 For instance, heme is a prosthetic group containing an iron atom in the haemoglobin molecule.

 There are few examples of the enzymes and their cofactors: